Theo Todman's Web Page - Notes Pages

 - I still prefer F2F, but RealBridge is fine and saves excessive travelling and accommodation costs.

-- There were two lunches, a bridge party and a funeral / wake in the Quarter.
+- There were three bridge lunches in the Quarter.

 - I continue to play "Bridge - Handle" daily.
 Very enjoyable – and educational.